Introducing the CPRA

-The new act also includes protections for employees’ and independent contractors’ data.
-It will add GDPR-like provisions and become one of the most comprehensive privacy laws in the United States.
-It is expected to be a model for other states to follow.
+Recently, in 2020, California followed the EU’s lead by passing the GDPR-inspired CCPA.
+Now, CPRA adds even more GDPR-like provisions and thus become one of the most comprehensive privacy laws in the United States.
+In the future, it is expected to be a model for other states to follow.

-Here are a few notable features of the CPRA:
+While CPRA does not replace CCPA, it does add to it significantly.
+Here are a few notable new features of the CPRA:

-- A new definition of “business” to exclude smaller businesses and focus on bigger businesses that generate a large income from collection, sharing and selling of Californians’ personal information.
+- A new definition of “business”.
+Now, very small businesses will be excluded.
+Instead, the focus will be on bigger businesses that generate a large income from collecting, sharing, and selling personal data.

-- An introduction and definition of the term “sensitive personal information” or “SPI”.
-This is a special category of personal data which may already be familiar to you from the GDPR, but was not mentioned in the CCPA.
+- An introduction and definition of the term “sensitive personal information” (SPI).
+This is a category of personal data you may recognize from GDPR.
+It was not previously mentioned in the CCPA.

 - New website requirements, including a link titled “Do Not Sell Or Share My Personal Information”, and a link titled “Limit The Use of My Sensitive Personal Information” OR “a single, clearly-labeled link” that easily allows a consumer to simultaneously opt-out of sale or sharing of PI and limit the use or disclosure of the consumer’s SPI.

-- CPRA expands the requirement for consent to cover more scenarios.
+- An expanded requirement for consent to cover more scenarios.

 - New security requirements, similar to GDPR’s.
-Businesses must “implement reasonable security procedures and practices appropriate to the nature of the personal information to protect the personal information from unauthorized or illegal access, destruction, use, modification, or disclosure”.
+For example, businesses must “implement reasonable security procedures and practices appropriate to the nature of the personal information to protect the personal information from unauthorized or illegal access, destruction, use, modification, or disclosure”.

 - Extra emphasis on protecting children’s personal data.
 CPRA gives parents the right to make decisions regarding the use of their children’s data.